maddiestone/AndroidAppRE/reversing_intro.md

 The goal of this exercise is to:

 1. Learn to use jadx for reverse engineering APKs
-1. Practice identifying class(es) that would be good starting points to begin your revering
+1. Practice identifying class(es) that would be good starting points to begin your reversing

 ### Exercise Context
 You are a malware analyst for Android applications.
 You are concerned that this sample maybe doing premium SMS fraud, meaning that it sends an SMS to a premium phone number without disclosure & user consent.